Bishnu Majhi: Career

-Majhi is estimated to have sung over 5,000 songs, popular among them—"Kaslai Sodhne Hola", "Sital Dine Pipal Sami Cha", "Driver Dai Man Paryo Malai", "Lalupate Nughyo Bhuintira", "Mai Chori Salala", "Na Jau Hai Sanu Pandherima", "Tyo Man Runna Hola Ra?", "Purbako Mechi Ni Hamrai Ho, Pascim Mahakali Ni Hamrai Ho", "Ghamle Ni Poldiyo, Junle Ni Jado Bho", "Hare Siva Ram", "Rumal Hallai Hallai" and "Bhetai Hunna Hola Ra".
+Majhi is estimated to have sung over 5,000 songs, popular among them—"Kaslai Sodhne Hola", "Sital Dine Pipal Sami Cha", "Driver Dai Man Paryo Malai", "Lalupate Nughyo Bhuintira", "Mai Chori Salala", "Na Jau Hai Sanu Pandherima", "Tyo Man Runna Hola Ra?", "Purbako Mechi Ni Hamrai Ho, Pascim Mahakali Ni Hamrai Ho", "Ghamle Ni Poldiyo, Junle Ni Jado Bho", "Hare Siva Ram", "Rumal Hallai Hallai" ,"Bhetai Hunna Hola Ra", "Chari Jelaima","Salko Patko Tapari Huni", "Lalumai".

 Beginnings

 Majhi started singing in public events at age 13, with the support of singer Narayan Lekali, a resident of a neighbouring village.
 She was a regular participant at regional folk singing competitions by age 15.
 She and Lekali participated in the competition at Butwal festival when she was 15; they won second prize.
 They then competed in Palpa festival where they won first prize.
 Sundarmani Adhikari, who was also a participant at the event, noticed her and later persuaded her family to send her to Pokhara under his guardianship.
 In April 2004, they competed together at Lekhnath festival in Pokhara and won first prize.
 He then took her to Kathmandu to start a professional career.
 Prior to meeting Adhikari, Majhi had already recorded her first song "Aamale Arti Dine Ghar Jane Bela" at Phewa Digital Studio in Pokhara.